6 Month ahead

 Integrate performance into your development chain.

-Specify your average and peak hour load pattern, identify essential use cases, implement load test and execute several stress tests to make sure that your website can handle black Friday user and data volumes.
+Specify your average and peak hour load pattern, identify essential use cases, implement load test and execute several stress tests to make sure that your website can handle Black Friday user and data volumes.

 Review the monitoring stack and close potential gaps.

 There must be an automatic simulation of critical use cases on a predefined schedule, a monitoring of all transactions and a monitoring of system resource utilization.
-Set thresholds for those collected metrics and escalate any violations on established notification channels such as ticketing system, SMS or e-Mail.
+Set thresholds for those collected metrics and escalate any violations to established notification channels such as ticketing system, SMS or e-Mail.

 # 3 Month ahead